-- 15. Unit Size: The minimum 'Unit Size' regulations are removed from all the 'Multiple Family Residential' zones, as it has been shown that the real estate market will dictate unit sizes.
-Single people are now quite willing to live in well-designed small units. - 16: General housekeeping:
+16. Unit Size: Staff is recommending the removal of the minimum 'Unit Size' regulations from the 'Multiple Family Residential' zones, as it has been shown that the market will dictate unit sizes.
+Single people are now quite willing to live in well-designed small units.

+17: General housekeeping:

 - 'Assembly Use' has been added as a permitted use in the Public/Institutional [P-1] zone and the Parks and Open Space [P-2] zone; as this use is allied with several of the other permitted uses in these zones.
-Currently, 'Assembly Use' is only permitted as a use in the Core Commercial [C-3] and Town Centre [TC] zones;

-- Two zoning districts that have no associated parcels would be deleted; and

-- The names of Provincial Acts would be updated.
+Currently, 'Assembly Use' is only a permitted use in the Core Commercial [C-3] and Town Centre [TC] zones; - Two zoning districts that have no associated parcels would be deleted; and - The names of Provincial Acts would be updated.